Vega Star Facts: Alpha Lyrae, the Brightest Star in Lyra

 Vega star color

 Vega is traditionally the zero point for the color index in the UBV system.
-The zero point in the system is “white”; stars with negative color indexes are called “blue,” and those with positive indexes are “red.”
+The zero point in the system is “white”; hot stars with negative color indexes are called “blue,” and cool stars with positive indexes are “red.”
 But if so, why do we say Vega is bluish-white instead of pure white?
-The reason is that the spectral characteristics of the stars don’t consider illumination conditions in the Earth’s atmosphere, so its bluish tint is due to how our atmosphere affects the light we see.
+That’s because these labels, which have a quantifiable basis, do not reflect how the human eye would perceive the colors of these stars.

 How old is Vega?